Spain is a top destination for EFL teachers. English is the most studied foreign language in every stage in the Spanish education system.

 - 94,6% of students in advanced secondary education are studying English as a second language.

 Based on these numbers, we can see the high demand for English teachers that Spain has all year round.
-Teaching English in Spain offers many advantages to teachers who decide to embark into something that will likely become one of the most exciting periods in their lifetimes.
+Teaching English in Spain offers many advantages to teachers who embark on something that will likely become one of the most exciting periods in their lives.

 Reasons to choose Spain as your destination to teach English